anafer25/anafer/README.md

 # anafer
 Hello!😊

-Welcome to my personal repository.
+Welcome to my assignments from PHY349 Advanced Computational Physics at University of Waterloo.